 It must have been getting on 20 years ago when I first discovered how damn good the simple chemistry of vodka, lime and ginger beer could be.
-I had got hold of a simple book of cocktails by Dorling Kindersley when my wife was acting as an agent for them, and it included the Moscow Mule.
+I had got hold of a simple book of cocktails by Dorling Kindersley, and it included the Moscow Mule.
 I remember I drank almost nothing else for a month.
 I must have had a lot of ginger beer in.

 The Moscow Mule owes its fame to one of the greatest guerrilla marketing stunts of all time.
 The drink was invented some time around 1941 in a British pub in Los Angeles known as the Cock ‘n’ Bull.
 Both bartender Wes Price, and marketing guru John G Martin claim to have invented the drink.

 While the inventor is debated, the events that followed the creation of the Moscow Mule are the stuff of legend. in 1947, Martin was working for Heublein, which had the US marketing rights for Smirnoff.
 Martin’s friend Jack Morgan, who owned the Cock ‘n’ Bull had massively over bought ginger beer, and he and Price needed to get rid of it.